-Standard 5: Students will apply knowledge of grammar and rhetorical style to reading and writing.
+Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to speak and write effectively, demonstrating standard usage when appropriate.

 This item is a DOK 1.
 The response requires the student to apply the rules surrounding punctuation in complex sentences.